yktoo/yktoo.com/content/blog/posts/0111/index.en.md

 **… flawless.**

 Yes.
-And now we're having shows, maybe in Frace and in Canada, they want us to play there.
+And now we're having shows, maybe in France and in Canada, they want us to play there.
 And then you have to leave your family… But it's a great adventure, I must say.

 **Are you going to cross the ocean?**